openvinotoolkit/model_server/demos/python_demos/stable_diffusion/README.md

 ### Deploy OpenVINO Model Server with the Python calculator

-The use case with gRPC steaming sending intermediate responses is based on the same models and similar implementation of the pipeline.
+The use case with gRPC streaming and sending intermediate responses is based on the same models and similar implementation of the pipeline.
 The key difference is that the execute method in `model.py` has `yield` operator instead of `return`.
 It also implements the `callback` function from the `optimum` pipeline to send the results from the generation cycles.
-A parameter `callback_steps` can deduce the number of response.
+A parameter `callback_steps` can deduce the number of responses.

 Run the following command to start OpenVINO Model Server: